Lopön Tenzin Namdak: Capture and escape

 After the 1959 Tibetan uprising, many lamas, including the 14th Dalai Lama and Rangjung Rigpe Dorje, 16th Karmapa, along with numerous Tibetan refugees departed their homeland to seek refuge in India and Nepal.
 Riding this exodus, Tenzin Namdak tried to reach safety in India in 1960, but was shot and captured by Chinese Communist soldiers and imprisoned for ten months.
 He later escaped to Nepal via the small principality of Mustang.

 Collaboration with Snellgrove/Hoffmann

 While in Kathmandu in 1961, Tenzin Namdak was invited to London by his colleague, the English tibetologist David Snellgrove, through a Rockefeller Foundation grant, where he became a visiting scholar at SOAS, University of London.
 He resided for a period at the University of Cambridge.
 The collaboration with Snellgrove resulted in the publication of The Nine Ways of Bon, which includes extracts translated from the esteemed Ziji (The Magnificence), an extensive hagiography of the founder of Bon, Tonpa Shenrab Miwoche.
 This was the first scholarly study of the Yungdrung Bon tradition conducted in the West.
 He stayed in England for three years, until 1964.

-In 1969, Tenzin Namdak made a second visit to Europe at the invitation of Professor Helmut Hoffmann, where he was a visiting scholar at Ludwig Maximilian University of Munich, and with whom he collaborated on the Dictionary of Written Tibetan.
+In 1969, Tenzin Namdak made a second visit to Europe at the invitation of Professor Helmut Hoffmann, where he was a visiting scholar at LMU Munich, and with whom he collaborated on the Dictionary of Written Tibetan.